-FlashAlert® collects emergency information and news releases from Puget Sound organizations and distributes it to the news media via a continuously updated web site and e-mails.
+FlashAlert® collects emergency information and news releases from Puget Sound schools and organizations and distributes it to the news media via a continuously updated web site and e-mails.
 It automatically places emergency information into the web sites of participating stations and newspapers and can send it directly to the public.

 Clients can start at a web page where they can view the real-time status of other organizations.
 After logging in and posting, they get a confirmation email.